Get and set the Z Order of controls at runtime in Delphi FireMonkey.

-- Tested for Delphi 10.1 Berlin and should work in many prior releases of Delphi
+- Tested for Delphi 10.1 Berlin and it should work in many prior and future releases of Delphi as well

-- Supports FMX controls on Forms, Panels and Frames – and their descendents.
+- This supports FMX controls on Forms, Panels and Frames and their descendents.

 Let me know if you are interested in others that dont work and Ill see what I can do.